About to do your taxes for the first time? Whether you opt to do

 If you live in Quebec, you have to file two tax returns, because Revenu Québec handles the provincial portion.

 Every year.
 If you are an employee, the deadline for filing and paying any taxes you owe is April 30.
-Self-employed workers have until June 15.
+Self-employed workers have usually until June 15.

 All of your income.
 Here are some examples of the type of income you have to declare: